 Tips To Hold A Baby Right

 - Make sure you maintain skin-to-skin contact when you hold the baby.
-It is an excellent way of comforting the baby; it also helps to keep her warm and promotes bonding.
+It is an excellent way of comforting the baby; it also helps to keep them warm and promotes bonding.
 You can practice this while breastfeeding or bottle-feeding, babywearing, during tummy time, and so on.

 - If you are nervous holding the baby, you can choose a sitting position.
 This position also suits you if you do not have enough strength to carry the baby’s weight.
 Use a supportive cushion or pillow when sitting to ease the strain on your arms.